Chebrolu-Deepak-Kumar/Projects/Stock Price Prediction/readme.txt

 Analyzing, visualizing and forecasting the price of any stock.

-To run the code in colab:
+To run the code in colab

 	-->Download the .ipynb file and TSLA.csv file for dataset.
 	-->Switch to GPU mode for faster Computation (Runtime--> Change runtime--> GPU).